anjalisilva/WebofScienceRTutorial/README.md

 If you are unclear of any function used, you may type `?` followed by function name to pull up the help documentation.
 Another option is to use help() function.
 Both options are shown below.
+On terminal, press ‘q’ to quit help documentation.

 ``` r
 ?DBI::dbConnect